Batman (Jace Fox)

-Timothy "Jace" Fox is a fictional superhero appearing in American comic books published by DC Comics.
-Created by Len Wein and Irv Novick, he first appeared in Batman #313 (1979) as one of the sons of Lucius Fox, an associate of Bruce Wayne who manages Wayne Enterprises and supplies equipment for Wayne's double life as Batman.
+Timothy "Jace" Fox is a superhero appearing in American comic books published by DC Comics.
+Created by Len Wein and Irv Novick, he first appeared in Batman #313 (1979) as the son of Lucius Fox, a longtime ally of Batman.
 After years of absence, the character reemerged during the Infinite Frontier relaunch with a rebooted origin as well as starring in the I Am Batman comic series.

 The current version of the character is a former hedonistic playboy whose irresponsible lifestyle led to a hit-and-run killing.
 When his father uses his wealth to suppress his culpability and ships him to military school, Tim's relationship with his family is strained.
 After graduating school and becoming an adult, Tim secretly spent his time as a covert mercenary, trained by Katana and other mentors under the name Jace before returning to Gotham, where tensions between himself and his family continue.
 Learning of his father's involvement with Batman, he adopts the Batman mantle and later begins operating in New York City while reconciling his relationship with his family.
 As Batman, Jace Fox differs from the original in his more restrained approach to crime-fighting and how his identity as an African-American influences his outlook and perception as a vigilante.

 Publication history

-The character first appeared in Batman #313 in 1979, created by writer Len Wein and artist Irv Novick.
-A minor character initially, the character appeared less than ten times prior to his reemergence.
-In 2020, the character would be reinterpreted under the name "Jace Fox" and was provided with a new origin during the Infinite Frontier initiative, appearing as the new Batman incarnation as part of the Future State event.
-In October of 2021, the character would be the star in the I Am Batman ongoing comic series, following the character adopting the Batman mantle.
-The character's status quo being in New York City was announced shortly after, slated to take place in the sixth issue of the series.
+Timothy Fox first appeared in Batman #313 in 1979, and was created by writer Len Wein and artist Irv Novick.
+Initially a minor character, Fox appeared less than ten times prior to his reemergence.
+In 2020, Fox was reinterpreted under the name Jace Fox and was given a new origin during the Infinite Frontier initiative, appearing as the new Batman in the "Future State" event.
+In October 2021, Fox starred in the I Am Batman ongoing comic series, following the character adopting the Batman mantle.
+Fox's status quo being in New York City was announced shortly after, slated to take place in the sixth issue of the series.